ismet55555/yojenkins/docs/source/contribute.md

 ## Forking and Locally Cloning Project

-The purpose of forking this project GitHub repository is to create a local copy of the project, make changes to it, and submit a pull request into the original repository.
+The purpose of forking this project GitHub repository is to create a local copy of the project, make changes to it, and submit a pull request of your work into the original repository.

-Here is a guide by GitHub on how to fork and clone a project in order to work on it locally.
+Here is a guide by GitHub on how to fork and clone a project:

 - [Fork and Clone a GitHub Repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)